DevanshJaiswal007/Beyond/README.md

-# BEYOND: a fashion styling website
+# BEYOND: A fashion styling website

 In the era of fast moving fashion, many people don’t know what suits them and what not , how to put outfits together, what to buy, and unaware of what to wear even if they have a closet full of clothes.
 Therefore, here we come up with a fashion styling website which solves all these mentioned problems.